TomConlin/Sudiball/README.md

 It is easy to unedrestimate the lateral forces in play which to tend to distort the ring from circular to a trifoil or warped from a plane.
-Even small distortions will cause a TIC! when a runner contacts the support ring broadside.
+Even small distortions will cause a _TIC!_ when a runner contacts the support ring broadside.

-Two ways to mitigate.
+Two approaches to mitigate the _TIC!_.
-- Make a stronger ring support.
+- Use a stronger ring support.
 - Ease the approach onto the support.

 The first needs whatever works, the second is geometery.